What's new

 -------------------------------------------------------------

 Before you start with the project of building the ORION by yourself, assess your range of capabilities realistically, to know what you should buy ready-made.
 You might save yourself long hours of frustration.
-The ORION can also be purchased as a complete system, including all cables, interconnects and amplifiers, and ready to be plugged in to play.
-Cabinetry can be customized in different solid woods.
-Wood Artistry supplies the US market and Joachim Gerhard Design provides such systems in Europe.
+The ORION can also be purchased as a complete system from Wood Artistry, including all cables, interconnects and amplifiers, and ready to be plugged-in to play.
+Wood Artistry sells and ships world-wide.